State Licensed Ambulatory Surgery Center

 The “Gold” Standards of Our Ambulatory Surgery Center:

-• All staff members have been trained and are current in advanced care life support certification.
+• All staff members have been trained and are currently in advanced care life support certification.

 • Our Facility is a private facility that also offers the option for private aftercare if needed or requested.